Axway/platform-management-docs/content/en/docs/release_notes/13_01_00_relnotes.md

 ## New features

 * This release introduces a new Marketplace Manager role assignable on your organization's teams.
 A new Administration Preference captured on the *Marketplace Settings* view enables organization administrators to select when team's Marketplace Manager role members can modify settings, appearance, and menu, footer, and homepage content for that marketplace.
-* Added Publication Preference to *Marketplace Settings* view allow organization administrators to control which teams' Catalog Manager role members are allowed to publish products to that marketplace.
+* Added Publication Preference to *Marketplace Settings* view to allow organization administrators to control which teams' Catalog Manager role members are allowed to publish products to that marketplace.

 ## Improvement